Join Our List

 A battered woman who is not a legal resident, or whose immigration status depends on her partner, is isolated by cultural dynamics which may prevent her from leaving her husband or seeking assistance from the legal system.

-Many battered Gays or Lesbians fight back to defend themselves - it is a myth that same-sex battering is mutual.
+Many battered individuals identifying as gay or lesbian fight back to defend themselves - it is a myth that same-sex battering is mutual.

 Seven states define domestic violence in a way that excludes same-sex victims; 21 states have sodomy laws that may require same-sex victims to confess to a crime in order to prove they are in a domestic relationship.